isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution835.md

 ---
-title: Synergix E1 Sales & Accounting- Package (10 users with PEPPOL) - TH6
+title: Synergix E1 is a comprehensive ERP solution that helps to integrate and link up sales, billing and inventory warehouse functions.
+All information relating to sales order are centralized within a single platform, making it easier for traceability right from quotation to delivery order and invoicing phase and payment status with credit limit checking.
 permalink: /productivity-solutions-grant/solutionrepo/solution835
 ---

 ### Description

-Synergix E1 is a comprehensive ERP solution that helps to integrate and link up sales, billing and inventory warehouse functions.
-All information relating to sales order are centralized within a single platform, making it easier for traceability right from quotation to delivery order and invoicing phase and payment status with credit limit checking.
+199609132G

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Synergix_Annex3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria